Paper Hearts: Plot

-Federal Bureau of Investigation special agent Fox Mulder (David Duchovny) dreams of a red laser light that leads him to the corpse of a young girl buried in a park in Manassas, Virginia.
+Fox Mulder (David Duchovny) dreams of a red light that leads him to the corpse of a young girl buried in a park in Manassas, Virginia.
 When he awakens, he heads to the park and finds the girl's skeleton.
-The girl was determined to have been murdered by John Lee Roche (Tom Noonan), a serial killer that murdered thirteen girls during the 1980s decade; his modus operandi included cutting and making hearts out of these clothes of each these victims.
+The girl was determined to have been murdered by John Lee Roche (Tom Noonan), a serial killer who murdered thirteen girls throughout the 1980s; his modus operandi included cutting a heart out of the clothes of each victim.
 Mulder had captured Roche by deducing that he committed the murders while traveling as a vacuum cleaner salesman.
 Roche's hearts were never found, although he confessed to all of the murders.

-Dana Scully's (Gillian Anderson) autopsy of the skeleton finds that the victim died during 1975, suggesting that Roche's killing spree started much earlier than the FBI had previously thought.
-The agents search Roche's old vehicle, where they discover sixteen cut-out hearts.
+Dana Scully's (Gillian Anderson) autopsy of the skeleton finds that the victim died in 1975, suggesting that Roche's killing spree started much earlier than the FBI had previously thought.
+The agents search Roche's old car, where they discover sixteen cut-out hearts.
 Mulder and Scully subsequently visit Roche in prison, hoping to learn the identities of the remaining two victims.
 Roche, however, tries to play mind games with Mulder.
 That night Mulder dreams of the night of Samantha's abduction, seemingly showing that his sister was abducted by Roche rather than aliens.